Colons and Semicolons

 Sarah: Excuse me!
 Aren't you the guy who cheated on me?

-When we want to name a set of things as a list, we have to use them following a colon.
-The first letter after the colon is not capitalized, unless there is a proper noun after the colon.
+When we want to present a set of items on a list, we have to introduce them with a colon.
+The first letter after the colon is not capitalized unless it is a proper noun.
 Check out the examples:

 We should buy: butter, cheese, milk, and sugar.